austinatchley/austinatchleyxyz/content/posts/rtw.md

 I recently decided to leave my job at Amazon, and I'm preparing for a move to NYC to start my next job in September 2023.
 In the meantime, I have a month where I'm not really supposed to be doing anything.
 Not someone known to sit still, I'm planning to use this time for a RTW (round the world) trip.
 Starting from Seattle, I will depart for Paris, spend several weeks in Europe, fly to Qatar, and then to Japan for a week.
 I'm pumped for the trip, and I'm planning to update this blog with some of the things I find in the course of my travels

 I'm also planning to use the time as a break from working in tech, but with the current rate of innovation in AI this year, I might decide to pick up a fun project or two anyway.
-It also means that I can post here more, which I'm excited about
+It also means that I can post here more, which I'm excited about as well

-:peace:
+More updates to come... :v: